Image Optimization for SEO: Compress, Convert, Speed Up

 />

 </picture>The sizes attribute tells the browser how wide the image will display at each breakpoint, so it can pick the right file from srcset before downloading anything.
+Note the explicit width and height β those reserve space and prevent layout shift.

-Step 5: Add Descriptive Alt Text
+5. Add Descriptive Alt Text

-- Keep it under 125 characters
+- Keep it under 125 characters.

-- Leave alt empty (
+- Use empty

 <img src="hero.webp" alt="Homepage hero banner" loading="eager" fetchpriority="high" />

-<!-- Below the fold โ lazy load -->
+<!-- Below the fold β lazy load -->

 <img src="team-photo.webp" alt="Our development team" loading="lazy" />